-Proposed tax code changes continue to dominate headlines.
-While talk of corporate, personal, and capital gains hikes echo throughout Capitol Hill, there’s been no legislative movement.
-This climate creates a fog for business owners considering a liquidity event.
+Proposed tax code changes always dominate headlines.
+When talk of corporate, personal, and capital gains hikes echo throughout Capitol Hill, it creates a fog for business owners considering a liquidity event.

-A leveraged ESOP sale can blunt the impact of capital gains taxes.
+ESOP sales can blunt the impact of capital gains taxes.

-1042 rollovers are nuanced, but there are key rules to keep in mind.
+1042 rollovers are nuanced, but there are a few key rules.

 The ESOP sponsor must close its sale as a C corporation